ThreeSixtyGiving/standard/documentation/guidance/submit-data.md

 If your file includes grants that have already been published and appear in 360Giving’s tools (such as GrantNav), you need to replace your existing file with an updated version by selecting the option to **Update an existing Data Registry entry**.
 The updated version of the file should contain all the grants that have already been published and the new grant data.

-To find out which file you need to update, check your organisation’s entry on the <a href="https://data.threesixtygiving.org/" target="_blank">360Giving Data Registry</a>.
+To find out which file you need to update, check your organisation’s entry on the <a href="https://qualitydashboard.threesixtygiving.org/publishers" target="_blank">360Giving Data Quality Dashboard</a>.
+To do this select your organisation name from the Publishers filter and clicking on ‘More about …’ to view the full list of published files.

 If you are not sure if any of the grants in your file already appear in 360Giving tools, check <a href="https://grantnav.threesixtygiving.org/funders" target="_blank">your organisation’s GrantNav page</a>.